anuj200199/Autotext-Summarization-for-improving-customer-buying-decision/README.md

 The first step is to edit the word by  removing a letter, replacing a letter, swapping letters or inserting a letter.
 We will create a list of all the edits.
 The probability of each word in the edited list is calculated as relative frequency to frequency of total words in a large document.
 From the probability values, we produce the candidates that are likely to replace the word in order of priority.

- 1. The original word, if is known.
+	1. The original word, if is known.<br>
-	2. The list of words at distance one away.
+	2. The list of words at distance one away.<br>
-	3. The list of words at distance two away.
+	3. The list of words at distance two away.<br>
-	4. The original word, even though it is not known.
+	4. The original word, even though it is not known.<br>

 <h3>Synsets Generation</h3>
 To gain better results while generating the summary, we also have to consider the synonyms of words while calculating sentence similarity.
 These synonyms are called as synsets.